rodelrebucas/learn-python-dev/README.md

-## Python developer - contains guides and fundamentals on programming with python.
+## Python starter - contains guides and fundamentals on programming with python.

 ---